elaine-kearney/elaine-kearney.github.io/content/OrangeSalon/651-PowersOfHorror/Powers of Horror.md

 Before that though, Kristeva first points out that it is important to take a developmental view of [[the object]] itself.
 She points out that logically, the object must be preceded by something like [[partial object|partial objects]], that is, objects understood as the aims of drives -- as she puts it:

-> Do we not find, sooner (chronologically and logically speak- ing), if not objects at least pre-objects, poles of attraction of a demand for air, food, and motion?
+> Do we not find, sooner (chronologically and logically speaking), if not objects at least pre-objects, poles of attraction of a demand for air, food, and motion?

 Through these semi-objects it is clear that the time preceding the development of the notion of the Oedipal object is rife with differentiation, or as she calls it, *gradations within modalities of separation.*  This is sort of like a pre-symbolic, pre-lingual, pre-cognitive experience of suffering that the child endures, culminating in [[castration]].
-Seen in this way, the Oedipus complex, in which the whole drama of psychic development is inscribed, is actually a particular developmental form stemming from the process of objectification.
+Seen in this way, the Oedipus complex, in which the whole drama of psychic development is inscribed, is actually a particular developmental form stemming from the problem of the object.

+Kristeva turns to the case of [[Little Hans]], a 5 year old boy and subject of a famous case-study by Freud in which he developed his notion of the Oedipus complex.
+Hans developed a phobia of horses after watching one collapse in front of his house.
+Freud took this phobia as related to his anxiety around competing with his father for the affection of his mother.

 ## Hans Is Afraid of the Unnamable

-wow wow wow wow wow
+## Phobia as Abortive Metaphor of Want

+### Terminology
+**transference**
+**anticathexis**

+## "I Am Afraid of Being Bitten" or "I Am Afraid of Biting?"

+### Terminology
+**infantile or polymorphic sexuality**

+## Phobic Narcissism

+> *The **object** of a drive is the thing in regard to which or through which the drive is able to achieve its aim.
+It is what is most variable about a drive and is not originally connected with it, but becomes assigned to it only in consequence of being particularly fitted to make satisfaction possible*

+**borderline cases**-illnesses displaying both neurotic and psychotic components (*from "The Language of Psychoanalysis, pg 252*)

+## The Sign - A Condensation
+> *The stress shifts from the terms (images) to the functions that tie them together (condensation, metaphoricalness, and more strongly yet, paternal function), and ultimately to the space, the topology that emerges out of them (unitary bent).*

+> *once the sound image/sight image solidarity is undone, such a splitting allows one to detect an attempt at direct semantization of acoustic, tactile, motor, visual, etc., coenesthesia*

+## The Horror Within